Parking ordinance aims to ease headaches for residents

 The city will then determine whether the area qualifies to be a part of the program.

 Decals for the parking zones are limited to two per household at $30 each.
-To read the ordinance in full, click here.
+To read the full ordinance, click here.

 Copyright 2018 by WJXT News4Jax - All rights reserved.